-- Hold, or be close to completion of, a relevant PhD/DPhil together with relevant experience in the field of law, political science, international relations, or related disciplines; - Strong subject area knowledge of governance systems and a capacity for bold and innovative research; - Effective project management and organisational skills; - Ability to manage own academic research and associated activities; - Previous experience of contributing to publications/presentations; - Ability to contribute ideas for new research projects and research income generation; - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings.
+- Hold, or be close to completion of, a relevant PhD/DPhil together with relevant experience in the field of law, political science, international relations, or related disciplines. - Possess sufficient specialist knowledge regarding net zero regulation, and familiarity with the state of climate regulation and policies in one or more substantive issue domains or in one or more jurisdictions. - Effective project management and organisational skills. - Ability to liaise with (senior) law firm partners and data users. - Comfort and fluency working with complex, sizeable, primarily qualitative data sets. - Ability to manage own academic research and associated activities. - Previous experience of contributing to publications/presentations. - Ability to contribute ideas for new research projects and research income generation. - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings.